jjsullivan5196/wvkbd/README.md

 Run `wvkbd-mobintl` (or the binary for your custom layout set).

-You can switch between the layouts/layers of the keyboard by pressing the little keyboard key in the bottom-left.
-If you only want a subset of the available layers, you can define which wants you want and in what order you want to cycle through them using the `-l` parameter.
+You can switch between the layouts/layers of the keyboard by pressing the ⌨ key (little keyboard) the bottom-left (press shift to iterate back instead of forward).
+If you only want a subset of the available layers, you can define which you want and in what order you want to cycle through them using the `-l` parameter (or `--landscape-layers` for landscape mode).
 This takes takes a ordered comma separated list of layout names that are defined in your layout set.

 The keyboard can be hidden by sending it a `SIGUSR1` signal, shown again by sending it `SIGUSR2` or toggled by sending it `SIGRTMIN`.
 This saves some start up time and may be appropriate in some low-resource environments.